jbaudanza/project-packets/chat-room/chat-room.md

 *manifest.json*

-The only unique part of this manifest is the "content_security_policy" section.
+The only unique part of this manifest is the `content_security_policy` section.
 Because your application will be accessing resources on the Internet, we need to instruct Chrome to allow certain URLs to be requested.
 Normally, Chrome applications are not allowed to make requests to remote resources on the Internet.